mistidevs/Alkebulan/README.md

 ![api/v1/stats](./api_stats.png)

 ## Backend
+### A Brief Tangent
+The backend is often an overlooked or frustrating part of a project.
+It feels really amazing when things ‘just’ work.
+However, when they are slow or even buggy it can be really annoying.
+Think about this, if YouTube/Facebook/Instagram/TikTok began to run even a few seconds slower at every click it would lead to a loss of user interest and people would honestly learn to touch grass more.

+To iterate in another perspective.
+If a school’s e-learning platform became buggy and slow this would frustrate the aims of creating a seamless learning environment.
+In our perspective, having a blazing fast scalable product allows thousands or even millions of users to able to access fresh farm products in season.
+Farm produce easily goes bad and downtime of even half a day could lead to spoilage of farm produce on a huge magnitude.
+Thus, stability and efficiency is the cornerstone of this implementation.

 ### Database Schema
 The database system I chose is MySQL and the ORM is SQLAlchemy.
 It took 10 iterations to reach upon my current database schema and I am still counting.
 The database has the following tables: